bbux-dev/datacraft/README.md

 output to the specified directory.
 The default is to write all outputs to a single file.
 Use the `-r` or `--records-per-file` command line argument to modify this if desired.

-Another alternative way to specify the data for a spec is by using the `--inline` argument:
+An alternative way to specify the data for a spec is by using the `--inline` argument:

 ```shell
 dataspec \